 Liquidity in funds is independently assessed and challenged through the internal governance process for the Fund Manager.
 Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units.
 However, for Wekeza Fund partial repurchase is allowed after a lock-in period of 5 years (from the date of joining the plan), subject to a member maintaining a minimum balance which is equal to 25% of the chosen Contribution amount.

-REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2022 (CONTINUED i) Fund Manager
+REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2023 (CONTINUED)

 12 Corporate governance of the Fund